-- A corporate tax entity has a franking deficit in its franking account at the end of its income year or at the time it ceases to be a franking entity or, in the case of a New Zealand franking company, when its election to join the Australian imputation system is revoked or cancelled. - The subsidiary has a franking deficit in its franking account just before the entity becomes a subsidiary member of a consolidated group. - A corporate tax entity receives certain refunds of income tax within three months after the end of the income year, or within three months after it ceases to be a franking entity, and a franking deficit (or an increase in a franking deficit) would have arisen if the refund had been received in the income year.
-For more information, see A refund of income tax affecting a franking deficit tax liability on the next page.
+A corporate tax entity has a franking deficit in its franking account at the end of its income year, or at the time it ceases to be a franking entity, or, in the case of a New Zealand franking company, when its election to join the Australian imputation system is revoked or cancelled - for more information, see Trans-Tasman Imputation special rules.

+- The subsidiary has a franking deficit in its franking account just before the entity becomes a subsidiary member of a consolidated group. - A corporate tax entity receives certain refunds of income tax within 3 months after the end of the income year, or within 3 months after it ceases to be a franking entity, and a franking deficit (or an increase in a franking deficit) would have arisen if the refund had been received in the income year.
+For more information, see A refund of income tax affecting a FDT liability.